marko03kostic/edge-node-installer/README.md

 2. Fill in the required parameters.

 For detailed instructions on how to fill in the required parameters please check out step 3.
-"Configure the environment (.env)" on this [link](https://docs.origintrail.io/build-with-dkg/dkg-edge-node/run-an-edge-node/automated-environment-setup-ubuntu).
+"Configure the environment (.env)" [here](https://docs.origintrail.io/build-with-dkg/dkg-edge-node/run-an-edge-node/automated-environment-setup-ubuntu).

 3. After completing configuring the environment file, rename it to `.env`: